zweatshirt/RedditSentimentAnalysisProject/README.md

+# Reddit Comments Sentiment Analysis

-# Project 6 created by Alex Wernex and Zachery Linscott
+## Authors: Alex Wernex and Zachery Linscott

 This is a program to download the HTML pages of multiple URLs pointing to Reddit posts.
 Each URL is read from a file that the user of the program provides a path to.